akamy-rent/akamy-rent.github.io/index.md

 #### Smart Contracts
 Any user can create a smart contract and those who do so will be assumed to be the homeowner.
 To do so, click on the 'Create Smart Contract' tab in the navbar.

 The user will be taken to the 'Create Smart Contract page', which contains a form and fields for the user to complete.
-User will notice that the **Homeowner Details** field has been filled and cannot be changed any more.
+User will notice that the **Homeowner Details** field has been filled and cannot be changed anymore.
 This helps the homeowner create a smart contract in a fast and accurate way.
 When all fields are completed, pressing the 'save' button will save the data and create a new smart contract.
 The homeowner will find the new contract in the dashboard table which in a **Pending** status.

 ![smartContracts](./docs/M3/homeSC_1.gif)